drbfraser/CRADLE-Android/README.md

 ## Setup

+### First-time setup

 1. Set up and run the [Cradle Platform](https://github.sfu.ca/bfraser/415-Cradle-Platform/blob/main/docs/development.md) project.
 The Docker image must be running to provide a back-end for this app.
     * Be sure to seed at least `seed_test_data`
 1. Download and install [Android Studio](https://developer.android.com/studio/).
 1. Clone [this repo](https://github.sfu.ca/cradle-project/Cradle-Mobile) to your computer.
-1. Open the Git repository from Android Studio.
+1. Open the Git repository in Android Studio.
-1. Edit gradle version in Android Studio
+1. Edit the gradle version in Android Studio
     * File -> Project Structure -> Project
         * Android Gradle Plugin Version: `8.2.1`
         * Gradle Version: `8.2`
-1. Edit JDK version in Android Studio
+1. Edit the JDK version in Android Studio
     * File -> Settings -> Build, Execution, Deployment -> Build Tools -> Gradle
         * Gradle JDK: `JetBrains Runtime version 17`
         * If it's not one of the options, click on "Download JDK" and select the appropriate version

+### Running the app in an emulator

+1. Select an emulator from the list of options and choose one.
+Wait for it to start up.
-1. Run the app in the emulator.
+1. Run the app (green arrow at the top of the screen).
 The first build may take several minutes.
 1. Connect the app to the (running) Cradle Platform from the login settings (top right):
     * Hostname: 10.0.2.2
     * Port: 5000
     * Use HTTPS: OFF
     > INFO:
-    > IP 10.0.2.2 is a special IP address in Android Studio to access the local machine that the emulator isrunning on.
+    > * IP 10.0.2.2 is the address that Android Studio forwards to the emulator in place of localhost.
-    > Port 5000 is the port that the Flask container deploys to.
+    > * Port 5000 is the port that the Flask container deploys to.
 1. Log in with a [default username and password](https://github.sfu.ca/cradle-project/Cradle-Platform#default-usernames--passwords).
 Admin provides the most access.

-## Running the app on a physical Android phone
+### Running the app on a physical Android phone

 1. Enable Developer Settings on your phone.
 1. Enable USB debugging and connect your phone among the "Running devices" in Android Studio.
-1. Build the app to your phone.
 1. Open a terminal and run `ipconfig` to find your computer's IPv4 IP address (something like 192.168.x.x).
+1. Run the app (green arrow at the top of the screen).
+The first build may take several minutes.
 1. Connect the app to the (running) Cradle Platform from the login settings (top right):
     * Hostname: <<your_computer_IP>>
     * Port: 5000
     * Use HTTPS: OFF
+1. Log in with a [default username and password](https://github.sfu.ca/cradle-project/Cradle-Platform#default-usernames--passwords).
+Admin provides the most access.

 ### Useful Documentation
 * Cradle Mobile Onboarding